Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 The front view of 'Vegan Kitchen' restaurant in Myeongdong, Seoul, with a vivid green storefront and signage advertising diet food, poke, salad, TVP, and Korean food.
 Above it, signs for 'Restaurant Indonesia Bakso Bejo Korea' are also visible, indicating a diverse culinary experience.

-Here are my vegan food in Korea posts if you’re visiting these cities:
+Here are my vegan restaurants in Korea posts if you’re visiting these cities:

 1. HappyCow: You can download the app on your phone and read reviews from other vegans and vegetarians for vegan food in Korea they’ve tried.